EddyBag42/enise/README.md

 ----
 ## what is enise?
-An express-based node module to provide our students a pre-configured web-server engine with only one line of code
+An express-based node module to provide our students a pre-configured web-server engine with only two lines of code

 ----
 ## usage
+    var enise  = require('enise')
-    require('enise').server({ port: 8080, verbose: true });
+    var server = enise.server({ port: 8080, verbose: true });

 ----
 ## changelog